Iowa State Cyclones: Director's Cup

+Athletic Director

+Iowa State's athletic director is Jamie Pollard.
+Since his arrival in 2005, Pollard has replaced head coaches in football, wrestling, men's basketball, gymnastics, soccer, cross country/track & field, women's golf, tennis, and softball.
+Additionally, he has initiated major renovations to Hilton Coliseum, Jack Trice Stadium, constructed a basketball practice facility, and spearheaded the construction of CYTown.

 Voice of the Cyclones

 From the early 1970s until his death on March 5, 2003, Pete Taylor was the "Voice of the Cyclones".
 Initially, Pete both worked the ISU events and was the sports director at KCCI TV, formerly KRNT TV.
 He provided play by play coverage of Iowa State Cyclones Athletics over the Cyclone network both on the radio and on the television.
 In 1990 after he left KCCI, Taylor joined the Iowa State staff full-time.
 Following Pete's death, John Walters succeeded Pete as the "Voice of the Cyclones" on June 17, 2003, providing play by play coverage on both the radio and the television.
 Initially, John both worked the ISU events and was the sports director at WOI TV.
 In June 2012, John left WOI TV and joined the Iowa State staff full-time.